October 9: End of Nine Weeks

 It just keeps getting better at USD 261!

-On October 8, 2012, USD 261 turned on the Parent Single Sign On (SSO) feature in PowerSchool.
-This means that parents will no longer use a different username and password to access each of their children's school information.
-Parents will be able to log into the portal using their chosen username and password, and have access to each of their student's records.
+USD 261 utilizes the Parent Single Sign On (SSO) feature in PowerSchool.
+Parents are able to log into the portal using their chosen username and password, and have access to each of their student's records.
 All parents, regardless of the numer of children they have, will need to create an account when logging on to PowerSchool with SSO for the first time.
-The usernames and passwords that were previously used to log in will now be the access codes to link the students to the parent's account. .
+We are excited about this convenient feature of PowerSchool and are confident that after the initial setup, you will also appreciate this convenience.

-8:20 AM - 3:45 PM
+8:25 AM - 3:50 PM

-7:40 AM - 2:55 PM
+7:35 AM - 2:50 PM

 7:50 AM - 3:05 PM